 Take Action During Your Birthday Window

 Ready to explore your Birthday Rule options?
-Contact me for a free, no-pressure review of your current coverage and available alternatives.
-I’ll walk you through everything and help you make the most of your California rights.
+Contact me for a free, no-pressure review.

 This guide is for educational purposes.
-Medicare rules and plan availability can change.
-Always verify current information before making enrollment decisions.
+Always verify current Medicare rules.